hashicorp/vagrant/website/source/docs/vagrant-cloud/boxes/create-version.html.md

 Once you click "Release now," that version will be available for installation with Vagrant.
 Before clicking this, Vagrant does not know the version even exists.

+## Note About Public Boxes

+Be aware, when you create and upload a new version artifact on a public box in Vagrant Cloud, even if that specific version has not been marked for "release", it can be accessible if a user knows the box URL with the new version.
+Releasing a box simply makes it publicly accessible through search, or through reference using the `organization/box-name` syntax.